 Screen recorders have become essential for everyone—gamers, marketers, live coaches, remote teams, etc. Mac PCs do come with an in-built screen recording tool, but its features are not as extensive as most third-party alternatives.
 This was also the case with Windows Movie Maker just before Microsoft decommissioned it.

-That said, this guide covered 11 of the best Mac screen recorders in 2023, with different features and functionalities, ranging from free to premium versions.
+That said, this guide covered 11 of the best Mac screen recorders in 2024, with different features and functionalities ranging from free to premium versions.

 So, be sure to choose the one that best fits your needs, preferences, budget, and technical abilities.